qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Status Bar
 ----------

+The status bar provides you with general information about the map view, and actions processed or available and offers you tools to manage the map view.

+On the left side of the status bar, you can get a summary of actions you've done (such as selecting features in a layer, removing layer) or a long description of the tool you are hovering over (not available for all tools).
+On startup, the bar status also informs you about availability of new or upgradeable plugins (if checked in :ref:`Plugin Manager settings <setting_plugins>`).

+In case of lengthy operations such as gathering of statistics in raster layers or rendering several layers in map view, a progress bar is displayed in the status bar to show the current progress of the action.

-The status bar shows you your current position in map coordinates (e.g., meters or decimal degrees) as the mouse pointer is moved across the map view.
+The |tracking| :guilabel:`Coordinate` option shows the current position of the mouse, following it while moving across the map view.
+You can set the unit (and precision) to use in the project properties, General tab.
-To the left of the coordinate display in the status bar is a small button that will toggle between showing coordinate position or the view extents of the map view as you pan and zoom in and out.
+Click on the small button at the left of the textbox to toggle between the Coordinate option and the |extents| :guilabel:`Extents` option that displays in map units, the coordinates of the current lower leftmost and upper rightmost points of the map view, as you pan and zoom in and out.

-Next to the coordinate display you will find the scale display.
+Next to the coordinate display you will find the :guilabel:`Scale` display.
 It shows the scale of the map view.
 If you zoom in or out, QGIS shows you the current scale.
-There is a scale selector, which allows you to choose among :ref:`predefined and custom scales
+There is a scale selector, which allows you to choose among :ref:`predefined and custom scales <predefinedscales>` to assign to the map view.
-<predefinedscales>`.

 To the right of the scale display you can define a current clockwise rotation for your map view in degrees.

-A progress bar in the status bar shows the progress of rendering as each layer is drawn to the map view.
-In some cases, such as the gathering of statistics in raster layers, the progress bar will be used to show the status of lengthy operations.

-If a new plugin or a plugin update is available, you will see a message at the far left of the status bar.
-On the right side of the status bar, there is a small checkbox which can be used to temporarily prevent layers being rendered to the map view (see section :ref:`redraw_events` below).
-The icon |mIconStopRendering|
+On the right side of the status bar, there is a small checkbox which can be used to temporarily prevent layers being rendered to the map view (see section :ref:`redraw_events`).
-immediately stops the current map rendering process.

-To the right of the render functions, you find the EPSG code of the current project CRS and a projector icon.
-Clicking on this opens the projection properties for the current project.
+To the right of the render functions, you find the |mIconProjectionDisabled|
+:sup:`Current CRS:` icon with the EPSG code of the current project CRS.
+Clicking on this lets you :guilabel:`Enable 'on the fly' CRS transformation` properties for the current project and apply another CRS to the map view.

+Finally, the |mMessageLog| :sup:`Messages` button opens the :guilabel:`Log Messages Panel` which informs you on underlying process (QGIS startup, plugins loading, processing tools...)

 .. tip::